blbadger/blbadger.github.io/aperiodic-inverted.md

 Now the first thing to note is that this dynamical equation is not strictly a function: it maps a single input $x_n$ to two outputs $x_{n+1}$ (one value for $+$ or $-$ taken in the numerator) for many values of $x_n \in (0, 1)$ whereas a function by definition has one output for any input that exists in the pre-image set.
 In other words the logistic map is non-invertible.

-### Practical irreversibility in the aperiodic logistic map
+### the aperiodic logistic map in reverse is unstable

+Suppose one wanted to calculate the values of

-### The Henon map is invertible but unstable
+### The Henon map is invertible

 The [Henon map](https://blbadger.github.io/henon-map.html) is a two dimensional discrete dynamical system defined as